-Files that you work on in GIMP are saved in the XCF file format which allows you to build up images with multiple layers, but when you have finished working on your image you may need to save it in a different file format.
+Files that you work on in GIMP are saved in the XCF native file format which allows you to build up images with multiple layers, but when you have finished working on your image you may need to save it in a different file format.

 If you are using a simple graphic in a web page, a GIF file may be appropriate.
 GIMP can be used to produce such files.